 The subway system is run by the Metropolitan Transit Authority (MTA).
 On their website you can find useful information about the status of each subway line, as well as subway and bus maps.

 When entering the subway stations, you need to be aware of what direction you would like to travel.
 Trains in Manhattan run Uptown/Queens, Uptown/Bronx and Downtown/ Brooklyn.
 In the outer boroughs the trains run toward the last stop or towards Manhattan.
 Some subway entrances only allow entrance to one direction so be sure to check before you swipe your MetroCard.
 The correct entrance might be across the street or in some cases around the corner.

 You must purchase a MetroCard for both the subway and bus lines.
 You can buy MetroCards by using a MetroCard ticket machine, which are in most subway stations or at a station booth.
 Most machines take cash, credit, or debit cards and will notify you before your purchase if a payment option is not available.
 Those with foreign bank cards should use them as credit and can use 00000 or 99999 as the zip code when prompted to complete the transaction.

-There are many options of MetroCards: single ride, pay per ride, unlimited 7 day and unlimited 30 day passes.
+There are many options of MetroCards: single ride, pay per ride, unlimited 7-day and unlimited 30-day passes.
 All MetroCards, except for single ride, can be refilled at any MTA vending machine.
 A new metro card costs $1.00 and this does not go toward the cost of the fare.
-Most students can start with a $20.00 pay per ride card for about 2 weeks of use.
 There is no student discount for MetroCards.
 City Mapper is a great resource to help you navigate NYC public transportation.